Miasma.

 The family miasma, of peril threat and powerlessness settled on that bike like a curse.

-The only time I ever felt in danger on his motorbike was in July - we had been to see Midsommer.
-Result was rage.
+It was in July - we had been to see Midsommer.
+Result was rage, he was so full of rage.
 Regardless of anything I could say he was certain that I would have had him sown into a bear skin...that murderous feeling -towards me - had to go somewhere.

 There are traffic lights at the top of the hill on the road to town.